MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 ### Cloud data governance checklist

 - Encryption in transit and at rest must be applied to all sensitive data ([DG01](./document-cloud-governance-policies.md#example-cloud-data-governance-policies)).
-- Data lifecycle policies must be enabled for all sensitive data [DG02](./document-cloud-governance-policies.md#example-cloud-data-governance-policies).
+- Data lifecycle policies must be enabled for all sensitive data ([DG02](./document-cloud-governance-policies.md#example-cloud-data-governance-policies)).

 ### Cloud resource management governance checklist

-- Bicep must be used to deploy resources.
+- Bicep must be used to deploy resources ([RM01](./document-cloud-governance-policies.md#example-cloud-resource-management-governance-policies)).
-- Tags must be enforced all cloud resources using Azure Policy.
+- Tags must be enforced all cloud resources using Azure Policy ([RM02](./document-cloud-governance-policies.md#example-cloud-resource-management-governance-policies)).

 ### AI governance checklist

-- AI bias detection and mitigation in Azure OpenAI must be used.
+- AI bias detection and mitigation in Azure OpenAI must be used ([AI01](./document-cloud-governance-policies.md#example-ai-governance-policies)).
-- Customer-facing AI systems must be red-teamed monthly.
+- Customer-facing AI systems must be red-teamed monthly ([AI02](./document-cloud-governance-policies.md#example-ai-governance-policies)).

 ### Summary cloud governance checklist